-Client assets are maintained with an independent qualified custodian and Clients should receive account statements from the qualified custodian at least quarterly.
+Client assets for which Partners Capital is deemed to have "custody" within the meaning of Advisers Act Rule 206(4)-2 (the "Custody Rule") are maintained with an independent qualified custodian and Clients should receive account statements from the qualified custodian at least quarterly.
 The statements received directly from the custodian are the official record of a client's account.
 Partners Capital encourages its Clients to compare and verify the information provided on their statements with the information on the statements they receive from the account custodian.